kristapsdz/lowdown/index.md

 Finally, the subsection block would be fitted into whatever context it was invoked within.

-## Compatibility

-*lowdown* is fully compatible with the original Markdown syntax as checked by the Markdown test suite, last version 1.0.3.
-This suite is available as part of the `make regress` functionality.

-There are many other extensions to Markdown implemented in *lowdown*: see the manpages for specifics.
+### Testing

+The canonical Markdown tests are available as part of a regression framework within the system.
+Just use `make regress` to run these and many other tests.

+If you have [valgrind](https://valgrind.org) installed, `make valgrind` will run all regression tests with all output modes and store any leaks or bad behaviour.
+These are output to the screen at the conclusion of all tests.

+The CI runner in *lowdown*'s GitHub repository runs both valgrind and regular regression tests, the latter with the compiler's **-fsanitize** options enabled, on each push.

+I've extensively run [AFL](http://lcamtuf.coredump.cx/afl/) against the compiled sources with no failures---definitely a credit to the [hoedown](https://github.com/hoedown/hoedown) authors (and those from whom they forked their own sources).
+I'll also regularly run the system through [valgrind](http://valgrind.org/), also without issue.
+The [afl/in](afl/in) directory contains a series of small input files that may be used in longer AFL runs.

-## How Can You Help?
+### How Can You Help?

 Want to hack on *lowdown*?
 Of course you do.